eagle-io/docs/source/topics/account_management/workspaces/index.rst

 You can add a new Workspace, rename or remove existing Workspaces or configure Sharing and Security via the properties icons.

 .. note::
-	Workspaces can be created, renamed or modified directly from the Workspaces Menu.
+	Workspaces can be created, renamed or modified directly from the Workspaces Tree.